Use Kalshi promo code CBSSPORTS for $10 cash bonus by trading Bucks-Cavaliers, Nuggets-76ers on Tuesday

 - Bucks vs. Cavaliers: More than 227.5 points scored ($0.53 per share)

 There are only four games separating third place from seventh place in the Western Conference standings, so the difference between hosting a first-round playoff series and winding up in the NBA play-in tournament is going to be razor thin.
 On Tuesday, the sixth-place Timberwolves will host the seventh-place Suns and a win would give Minnesota a three-game cushion above the play-in bubble.
 Anthony Edwards (knee) is out, but the Suns are without two starters of their own (Dillon Brooks and Mark Williams), so the model prefers the home team at this price point.
-It says the Timberwolves win in 43% of simulations.
 Trade Suns vs. Timberwolves here with the Kalshi promo code CBSSPORTS:

 Bucks vs. Cavaliers: More than 227.5 points scored ($0.53 per share)